QME & AME Evaluations

 How is a QME different from my treating doctor?

 Your treating doctor manages your care.
 A QME provides an independent medical opinion for your workers' compensation case.
-Dr. Patibanda will not take over your treatment — he evaluates and reports.
+I won't take over your treatment — I evaluate and report.

 Can I bring someone with me to the appointment?